35percent/11tystarter/src/posts/heygate-redevelopment-lendleases-final-squeeze.md

 SCREENSHOTS COMPARING 2,469 AND 2,689 HOMES

 There is also a discrepancy between what Southwark has been told about the number of homes built and the figures Lendlease have given in their 2022 half-yearly report to the [Australian Securities Exchange](https://www.lendlease.com/au/investor-centre/announcements/) (ASX).
-Lendlease's [hy22 Lendlease Major Urban Projects](<C:\Users\grego\Documents\D-Drive 201017\Copy of Elephant Amenity Network\Blog 35percent campaign\Netlify\HY22 Lendlease Major Urban Projects>) says that 3,208 homes will be delivered on Elephant Park (including Trafalgar Place's 235 units), 284 more units than are in the [planning documents](https://planning.southwark.gov.uk/online-applications/files/3087518D1F1E382D8EC9CBF0F7834E63/pdf/21_AP_1819-PLANNING_STATEMENT-1145922.pdf).
+Lendlease's [hy22 Lendlease Major Urban Projects report](https://www.lendlease.com/-/media/llcom/investor-relations/asx-announcements/2022/lendlease-hy22-major-urban-projects.pdf) says that 3,208 homes will be delivered on Elephant Park (including Trafalgar Place's 235 units), 284 more units than are in the [planning documents](https://planning.southwark.gov.uk/online-applications/files/3087518D1F1E382D8EC9CBF0F7834E63/pdf/21_AP_1819-PLANNING_STATEMENT-1145922.pdf).

 #### .......fewer social rent

 Lendlease remains silent on the shortfall of affordable housing, against the longstanding 35% affordable housing requirement, half of which should be social rented.
-Roughly calculated this is a loss of about 400 affordable homes, most of which should be social rent.
+Roughly calculated by unit this is a loss of about 270 affordable homes, half social rent.

 There is also some doubt as to whether the 92 social rented units that have been delivered are being let to their tenants at social rents.
 All the social rented units are three-bed homes and are owned and managed by housing association L&Q.  At least one of these units is being let at a rent of £249pw, including service charge.
 This compares to the £145.65 gross pw given as the average three-bed social rent for housing associations by [Southwark's Key Housing Stats 2020](https://www.southwark.gov.uk/assets/attach/42459/Southwark-Key-Housing-Stats-2020.pdf).